thomas-roos/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 ### create_local_deployment

-The create_local_deployment call adds functionality for the CreateLocalDeployment IPC command.
+The create_local_deployment call provides functionality equivalent to the CreateLocalDeployment GG IPC command.
 This command creates or updates a local deployment and can specify deployment parameters.

 - [ggdeploymentd-bus-createlocaldeployment-1] recipe_directory_path is an